August 26-27, 1995 (Cape Tribulation)

 also a few fish, but we don't spot any frogs, and there are

 surprisingly few birds.
-We only see a couple, but don't even hear
+We only see a couple, and don't even hear

 very many.